Kathryn Stowell: Academic career

 malignant hyperthermia (MH), a genetic disorder which causes a severe and potentially fatal hypermetabolic reaction in susceptible people when exposed to inhaled anaesthetics or the muscle relaxant suxamethonium.
 Malignant hyperthermia has an incidence of between 1:10,000 and 1:250,000 worldwide, but 1:200 at Palmerston North Hospital due to a large family in the area carrying the gene for many generations.
 Stowell's work has largely concentrated on identifying the genetic basis for MH susceptibility, and developing genetic testing to replace the invasive muscle biopsy test currently used.

 In 2015, Stowell was made an Officer of the New Zealand Order of Merit (ONZM) for her services to biomedical science.

+Notable doctoral students of Stowell's include Keren Dittmer, professor of veterinary pathology at Massey University.